 We’ve all seen movies where machines become conscious and take over the world, and yet do we even know what we mean by ‘consciousness’?
 Despite thousands of years of asking the question and presumably over 7 billion people exhibiting self-awareness, we are still a little shady on the feeling of life itself.

-According to Christof Koch, Neuroscientist at the Allen Institute for Brain Science, Seattle, consciousness emerges from the physical nature of the nervous system and will not be found in “sophisticated look-up tables with superhuman capabilities.”
+According to Christof Koch, neuroscientist at the Allen Institute for Brain Science in Seattle, consciousness emerges from the physical nature of the nervous system and will not be found in *“sophisticated look-up tables with superhuman capabilities.”*

 For him, machines can never possess this essence, so they are prevented from being conscious or smart in the way we are.